bootstrap-vue/bootstrap-vue/docs/components/form-input/README.md

 called on the control's native `change` event (which usually occurs on blur).

-The `formatter` function receives two arguments (the raw value of the input, and a reference to the input element) and should return the formatted value (as a string).
+The `formatter` function receives two arguments (the raw value of the input, and teh native event object) and should return the formatted value (as a string).

 No formatting occurs if a `formatter` is not provided.